Skip to content

 Visiting Scotney Castle with your dog

-Dogs are very welcome at Scotney and with 780 acres of estate covering woodland and parkland as well gardens, we've got plenty of walks to choose from, and dogs are welcome in the tea-room and shops too.
-You can also pick up your Pooch Passport at Scotney (details below).
-(We do need dogs to be on leads on the property and, because of grazing animals, in areas of open parkland and farm land on the estate.
+Dogs on leads are very welcome at Scotney.
+With 780 acres of estate covering woodland and parkland as well gardens, we've got plenty of walks to choose from, and dogs are welcome in the shops too.
+Remember to pick up your Pooch Passport too - see below for details.

 Our pawprint rating system